n8n-io/n8n-docs/docs/integrations/builtin/credentials/elasticsecurity.md

 To configure this credential, you'll need:

-- A **API Key**: For the user account you log into Elasticsearch with.
+- An **API Key**: For the user account you log into Elasticsearch with.
 - Your Elasticsearch application's **Base URL** (also known as the Elasticsearch application endpoint):

     1. In Elasticsearch, select the option to **Manage this deployment**.